Defended a property tycoon in a high-profile family dispute at LCIA India

 Economic Laws Practice was formed in 2001.
-Its arbitration practice was co-founded four years later by senior partner Vikram Nankani and Madhur Baya, incorporating many lawyers who had built a reputation in tax disputes work.
+Its arbitration practice was co-founded four years later, incorporating many lawyers who had built a reputation in tax disputes work.

-Baya left in 2013 to set up his own practice, Lex Arbitrii, while Nankani left this year after being appointed Senior Counsel, which obliged him to set up independently.
+Baya left in 2013 to set up his own practice, Lex Arbitri, while Nankani left this year after being appointed Senior Counsel, which obliged him to set up independently.

 Originally, the practice didn’t deal with disputes worth more than US$20,000.
 Now, the figure can range from US$10 million to several hundred million dollars.
 Its clients are in sectors as diverse as mining, commodities, engineering and construction, shipping, insurance, infrastructure, and equipment and services.